 The COVID-19 pandemic has significantly impacted the global economy, disrupted global supply chains and created significant volatility and disruption in financial markets, and increased unemployment levels.
 Global health concerns relating to the COVID-19 pandemic continue to adversely affect the macroeconomic environment, and the pandemic has increased economic and stock market volatility and uncertainty.
-While it remains a developing situation, the pandemic and any quarantines, interruptions in travel and business disruptions with respect to us, our customers or partners have had and will continue to have an impact on our business.
+While it remains a developing situation, the the duration, spread, and severity and potential recurrence of the virus and its variants, quarantines, stay-at-home orders, COVID-19 vaccination rates and the availability of COVID-19 vaccines both globally and in the U.S, interruptions in travel and business disruptions with respect to us, our customers or partners have had and will continue to have an impact on our business.
 Although we are continuing to monitor and assess the effects of the COVID-19 pandemic, the ultimate impact of the COVID-19 pandemic on our business remains highly uncertain and will depend on certain developments, including the duration and spread of the outbreak, impact on our customers and our sales cycles, and effect on our vendors (including their data centers and computing infrastructure operations), all of which are uncertain and cannot be predicted.
 In addition, the stock market has experienced periods of high volatility during the COVID-19 pandemic and such volatility may continue.
 As a result, our stock price may be adversely impacted for reasons unrelated to our performance.
 A decline in stock price may make it more difficult for us to raise capital on terms acceptable to us or at all.

-The COVID-19 pandemic has caused us to change our business practices, including implementing travel restrictions, allowing all nonessential personnel to work from home, prolonged closures of our offices, and cancellation of physical participation in sales activities, meetings, events and conferences.
-We may take further actions as may be required by government authorities or that we determine are in the best interests of our employees, customers and business partners.
+The COVID-19 pandemic has caused us to change our business practices, including implementing travel restrictions, allowing all non-essential personnel to work from home, prolonged closures of our offices, and cancellation of physical participation in sales activities, meetings, events and conferences.
+We may take further actions as may be required by government authorities or that we determine are in the best interests of our employees, customers and business partners, including vaccination requirements for our employees.
 These precautionary measures could have increasingly negative effects on employee productivity and morale, sales and marketing efforts, customer success efforts, and revenue growth rates or other financial metrics, or create operational or other challenges, any of which could adversely impact our business, financial condition, and operating results in any given period.
 The remote work measures that we implemented have generally allowed us to provide uninterrupted service to our customers, but have affected the way we conduct our sales, research and development, testing, customer support, and other activities.
 While we have not observed significant impacts to our workforce's productivity, working remotely presents additional operational challenges that may impact productivity in the future.
 Remote work has made our employees more reliant on cloud-based communication services, and if those services are interrupted, or are less secure, employee productivity could be harmed.
 Our employees may also face unexpected child-care or other related family responsibilities while working from home that could impact productivity and employee retention, particularly if our employees, executives, or their family members experience health issues.